U.S. court rulings create new uncertainty over Obamacare

 Obamacare advocates welcomed the Virginia ruling, which House Democratic leader Nancy Pelosi said "affirms the intent of the Affordable Care Act: to make quality, affordable health insurance available to every American in every state."

-Outside the political sphere, stock market reaction to the rulings was muted for health insurers like WellPoint Inc and Aetna Inc, which sell plans on many Obamacare exchanges.
+Outside the political sphere, stock market reaction to the rulings was muted for health insurers like WellPoint Inc WLP.N and Aetna Inc (AET.N), which sell plans on many Obamacare exchanges.
 Industry officials predicted that a final decision would take "months or longer" to sort out, with no immediate impact expected on their business.

 "In the meantime, health plans remain focused on ensuring stability, affordability and accessibility for consumers," said Brendan Buck, spokesman for America's Health Insurance Plans, a main lobbying and trade group.